tc39/proposal-string-cooked/README.md

 The latter is very attractive; it’s the only exposed way to get something that _looks like_ the “default” behavior.
-That it’s actually different is not super obvious because for most input strings people are likely to test the output will be the same; the different isn’t apparent unless you feed it literal segments which contain escape sequences (or “uncookable” escape-like sequences).
+That it’s actually different is not super obvious because for most input strings people are likely to test the output will be the same; the difference isn’t apparent unless you feed it literal segments which contain escape sequences (or “uncookable” escape-like sequences).
 The combination of `raw` being present and no counterpart for the “cooked” behavior being present creates a sort of pit-of-failure.